GA-Tutorials/BEWD_SF_6/12_Front_End_102/readme.md

 ###Learning Objectives

 * Deepen your understanding of Front End Basics
-* Fundamental understanding of API Intergation with Rails using [Rap Ge]
+* Develop a basic understanding of API Intergation with Rails using Rap Genius
 * Create Sexier App using Front End Basics & API connectivity with